 In 2018, McCourt organized a Curriculum Innovation Committee to review and modernize the core curricula of our Masters degree programs.
-Over the past three years, the committee worked toward a number of goals, including developing a set of core competencies for all McCourt degree programs.
+The committee worked toward a number of goals, including developing a set of core competencies for all McCourt degree programs.

 After reviewing the core curriculum, benchmarking other policy schools, and speaking with employers, and alumni, the committee developed a set of core competencies which were discussed, voted on, and approved by the McCourt School faculty.